 ERP purchasing software also has the ability to automatically direct approvals of purchase orders and payments to the appropriate corporate decision-makers.

 Organizations want more data analytics that enables them to assess and act on information about the business.
 To facilitate this, ERP vendors provide dashboards, predesigned reports and even best-in-class metrics and guidelines that companies can use to assess business sales and operations.
 Many vendors, particularly those catering to large enterprise customers, have expanded their business intelligence capabilities to include real-time analytics, predictive modeling, machine learning and AI to assist with forecasting.

 Companies also have the flexibility to perform data mining on their ERP information and to develop their own custom reporting.

-Customer relationship management
+Customer experience management

 An inventory management system optimizes inventory stocking and consumption and provides for both manual and automatic inventory forecasting.
 Companies can set order policies for individual parts and assemblies.
-The software also issues reports on inventory exception and potential oversupply conditions, and it can track inventory across multiple locations.
+The software also issues reports on inventory exception and oversupply conditions, and it can track inventory across multiple locations.

 One-off project management